MartinSalias/AgileArch/basics/challenges.md

 This article does not cover in detail specific techniques that apply to coordinating several subteams; mainly, it mirrors the standard guidelines about “Scrum of Scrums”.
 The addition to such activities is a stronger focus on the preservation of conceptual integrity—thus, planning frequent high-level design meetings between teams.
 Again, these meetings should avoid becoming architect meetings; while the contribution of team members who have a stronger architectural background is obviously important, it is very important for other members to participate.
 Even the less experienced team members can provide a somewhat naïve perspective to some discussion—promptly flagging complexity excesses that are a professional malady among us architects.

 To close on the team dynamics, as the agile perspective goes over the standard view of the development team and extends to customers, operations personnel, and other stakeholders, expectation management is a big deal also for the solution architecture.
-As the next section shows, there is a strong emphasis on mapping the needs and goals of these actors to the architectural constraints and converting the most important into strong metrics to be evaluated.
+In the strategy I present in this book there is a strong emphasis on mapping the needs and goals of these actors to the architectural constraints and converting the most important ones into strong metrics to be evaluated.